 A government and foreign affairs major, Dr. Hickok served as treasurer of the student body, was the president of Phi Gamma Delta social fraternity, and was a member of the soccer team.
 Upon graduation, he worked as the director of financial aid at Hampden-Sydney before pursuing his master's and Ph.D. in political science at the University of Virginia.
 He was a political science professor at Mississippi State University, and at Dickinson College in Pennsylvania.
 He became Pennsylvania's Secretary of Education in 1995.
 In 2001, President George W. Bush appointed him the U.S. Under Secretary of Education.
 In 2004, Dr. Hickok became the U.S. Deputy Secretary of Education.
-He now helps lead the education practice at Dutko Worldwide, a lobbying and public affairs firm in Washington, D.C.
+He helped lead the education practice at Dutko Worldwide, in Washington, D.C., but he is currently a Senior Policy Advisor to WhiteBoard Advisors, based in Washington, D.C.

 Lindsay Barnes, Jr .
 '73

 Lindsay majored in history, played rugby, twice served as a class officer, and was a brother of Phi Gamma Delta fraternity.
 Following graduation, Lindsay earned his M.A. at the University of Georgia's Peabody School of Journalism and his J.D. from the U.Va.
 School of Law.
 He practiced law in Charlottesville and was a Trustee of The Miller School.
 In 1999, he was asked to become the Miller School's Headmaster.
 In July 2008, he became Headmaster at Hawai'i Preparatory Academy.
 Mr. Barnes will be retiring in 2015.